Skip to content

 4. Result is returned to the CLI

-The browser window is reused across multiple commands via the shared serve daemon — only one browser tab is needed per session.
-Closing the browser tab shuts down the daemon.
+The browser window is reused across multiple commands — only one browser tab is needed per session.
+Closing the browser tab ends the session.

 Multiple concurrent commands are supported.
 The browser UI shows each pending request as its own tab; approve them in any order.